 Then we sprayed it both on the floor and the sheet vinyl.
 After letting it sit the prescribed two minutes and allowing it to get tacky, we rolled the sheet of vinyl back on to the plywood, being careful to not create any air bubbles.
 We used our hands and feet to smooth it out and remove any air that may have been captured under the floor.

-After the first side had bonded for 10 minutes, we repeated the same process on the other side.
+After the first side had bonded for 10 minutes, we repeated the same process with the adhesive on the other side.
 After adhering, we weighed down the corners with heavy items and let it sit for a day before walking on it to make sure it had bonded properly.

 Afterward we covered the floor with a thick plastic sheeting to protect it during the rest of the build.

 In our finished van, the faux-hardwood vinyl flooring provides a nice contrast to the lighter cedar paneling and cabinetry.
-It's super easy to clean and it offers a durable, waterproof bottom to our cabinets and fridge-bench.
+It's super easy to clean and it offers a durable, waterproof bottom to our cabinets and the bench that holds our fridge.
 The shoe cubbies are very useful for quick storage of dirty shoes and other items, and the cedar on the step storage adds a nice finish to the main entrance of our van.